imagitama/derail-valley-random-events/README.md

 Then there is a percentage chance of the event occuring.

-An initial delay of 10 seconds after you load into a game before anything is checked.
+An initial delay of X seconds after you load into a game before anything is checked.

-At least 30 seconds between events.
+At least Y seconds between events.

-No more than 90 seconds between events.
+No more than Z seconds between events.

 ## Adding/editing a new obstacle mesh